ADA-GWU/image-sensing-and-digital-image-AzerAliyev11/README.md

 on the object itself.
 All of the results are named properly and saved separately.
 Naming convention is [LightSource][Close]_[Type]
 (FluoDimClose_Back for close colors on the background of the image taken under dim fluorescent light)

+Threshold value is 10 for finding close colors since this number yielded better results comparatively.

 ## main.py
 All the code is contained inside the **main.py** file.
 The code is well commented.
 Converting an image into grayscale and finding close colors on an image are written inside functions **GrayConverter** and **find_close_colors**